State Park Peace Officer (Ranger)

 Sacramento CA 94296-0001

 Applications will only be accepted during the open filing period for the Cadet Examination, or for SPPO positions when there is a current Career Opportunity Bulletin.
-Please e-mail Erin Gayton to be added to the Cadet Exam E-Blast list for notification of upcoming Cadet Exam.
+Please check back on the Jobs section of this website for the official advertisement.